Everything we know about Texas mass shooting that left five dead

 The suspect

-Mr Oropesa is an undocumented immigrant from Mexico who had been deported at least twice before the shooting, according to Univision 45 Houston.
+Mr Oropesa is an undocumented immigrant from Mexico who had been deported from the US four times before the shooting.

-He is a married father, whose wife has been speaking to investigators about the shooting.
+A US Immigration and Customs Enforcement (ICE) source told The Independent that Mr Oropesa, whose full name is reportedly Francisco Oropesa Perez-Torres, was first removed by an immigration judge in March 2009.

+After that, Mr Oropesa reentered the United States at an unknown time and location but was removed again in September 2009, January 2012 and July 2016.

 Authorities were forced to admit on Sunday that they released an incorrect photo of Mr Oropesa – and had been spelling his name incorrectly as “Oropeza”.

-As of Monday morning, the suspect has not been apprehended and it is unclear where in Texas he had been located.

-"The FBI has brought in investigative resources, tactical and victim services resources to assist in this investigation.
-We will be here until we are no longer needed to include when the subject is arrested, FBI Special Agent James Smith said.
+Prior to his arrest, FBI Special Agent James Smith described him as “armed and dangerous”.

-"We're still out there trying to find this individual.
+“We're still out there trying to find this individual.
 We consider him armed and dangerous.
 And we're not going to stop until we actually arrest him and bring him into custody.
-But he is out there, and he is a threat to the community."
+But he is out there, and he is a threat to the community,” he said.

 “But however, I will say this, we do not ask the community to take the matters into their own hands.
 Please call 911 if you happen to see this individual out there.”

-Mr Oropesa is described as approximately 5’8” tall, last seen wearing blue jeans with a black shirt and work boots and with short black hair, ABC reported.
+Mr Oropesa is described as approximately 5’8” tall, last seen wearing blue jeans with a black shirt and work boots and with short black hair.

-An arrest warrant has been issued charging him with five counts of murder and burglary.
+An arrest warrant charged him with five counts of murder and burglary.

 The manhunt

-Mr Oropesa is considered armed and dangerous, with police admitting on Sunday that they have “zero leads” as to his whereabouts.
+Mr Oropesa was said to be armed and dangerous, with police admitting on Sunday (30 April) that they had “zero leads” as to his whereabouts.

-Earlier reports by NPR suggested police had located and surrounded the suspect somewhere in the Houston area, but a Saturday night update by the SJCSO stated that Mr Oropesa was still at large.
+Earlier reports by NPR suggested police had located and surrounded the suspect somewhere in the Houston area, but this later turned out to be incorrect.

-On Sunday night, the FBI said in a statement that Mr Oropesa was considered armed and dangerous and the public is advised not to approach him.
+On Sunday night (30 April), the FBI said in a statement that Mr Oropesa was considered armed and dangerous and the public was advised not to approach him.

-Authorities have continued searching in the vicinity of the crime scene.
-Mr Capers said that authorities had widened the search to as far as 20 miles (32 kilometers) from the scene of the shooting
+Authorities continued searching in the vicinity of the crime scene.
+Mr Capers said that authorities had widened the search to as far as 20 miles (32 kilometers) from the scene of the shooting.

 Tracking dogs managed to pick up his scent before losing it in the waterways.

-Despite the efforts, SJCSO Sheriff Greg Capers said on Sunday that investigators have “zero leads” and admitted he “could be anywhere,”
+Despite the efforts, SJCSO Sheriff Greg Capers said on Sunday (30 April) that investigators had “zero leads” and admitted he “could be anywhere,”

-A reward of $80,000 is being offered for information leading to his arrest and the reward will be advertised on Spanish-language billboards in the hopes that someone speaks out.
-Investigators believe he must be in contact with friends.
+A reward of $80,000 was offered for information leading to his arrest and the reward was advertised on Spanish-language billboards in the hopes that someone would speak out.
+Investigators said they believed he was in contact with friends.

-Mr Oropesa’s wife is said to have been in “constant contact” with investigators.
+Mr Oropesa’s wife was said to have been in “constant contact” with investigators.

 Greg Abbott slammed for response